rdlauer/articles/blues/skeleton/Remotely Terrorize the Neighborhood Kids on Halloween.md

 To summarize, here are the steps we took to make this work:

-1. We wired up a simple push button to our host MCU.
+1. (Optional) We wired up a simple push button to our host MCU.
-2. We wired a Notecard to our MCU and sent an event/note to Notehub when the button was pressed.
+2. (Optional) We wired a Notecard to our MCU and sent an event/note to Notehub when the button was pressed.
-3. Notehub routed that event to a Lambda function.
+3. (Optional) Notehub routed that event to a Lambda function.
 4. The Lambda function used the Notehub API to set an environment variable on the Skeleton Notecard.
 5. The Skeleton Notecard toggled the relay switch to elicit Halloween scares!